bbengfort/zmqnet/README.md

 ![Topologies](fixtures/zmqnet-broadcast.png)

-The current state of this network is not fault tolerant, ZMQ will block until all messages are received and sent.
-I need to implement request timeouts so that any node that is down in the network does not block the client or server processes.
-Currently, I'm thinking [Lazy Pirate](http://zguide.zeromq.org/go:lpclient), but am also looking into ROUTER/DEALER patterns with no middle broker as well.
+<s>The current state of this network is not fault tolerant, ZMQ will block until all messages are received and sent.
+I need to implement request timeouts so
+that any node that is down in the network does not block the client or server processes.</s> Currently, I've implemented [Lazy Pirate](http://zguide.zeromq.org/go:lpclient) with a request timeout and limited number of retries.
+The connection is just reset in a brute force way if there is no response from the server.
+If the server comes back online during retries then the message is handled.

+This all seems to be working well, except in Broadcast (no retries).
+For some reason, I'm occasionally getting `<NONE>` for the `sock.Events` variable using `PollAll` and I'm not sure why.

+It would be nice if there was a ROUTER/DEALER pattern with no in the middle broker ...

 ## Getting Started